tairasoul/YADMB/addon-docs.md

 Song data resolvers simply resolve a URL of a song into a table, containing the URL and the title of the song.

 The URL should be playable through one of the audio resolvers, otherwise an error will get thrown when the queue system tries to play the song.

+### Web data resolvers

+Web data resolvers resolve a URL into songArtist, songName, songThumbnail and songUrl.
+This gets used by the web-ui to create elements the user can rearrange and interact with to create a custom playlist.

 ### Pagers